As we know the sum of two adjacent angles is 180 and forms a linear pair but if there are three angles and sum is 180 could it be linear pair or not?

 If the sum of two adjacent angles is 180°, then the non-common arms of the angles form a line.

-Answer: Sum of two adjacent angles is 180 and forms a linear pair but if there are three angles and sum is 180 is necesssarily not a linear pair.
+Answer: The sum of two adjacent angles is 180 and forms a linear pair but if there are three angles and sum is 180 then that is necesssarily not a linear pair.
 Such angles are called supplementary angles.

 Let's understand in detail.